DAYTON, Ohio (WDTN) – Actions Sports Center was one of the many businesses destroyed by the Memorial Day tornadoes.

 Owners said that although the recovery and cleanup has been slow at times, it has also gone faster than they initially believed possible and are grateful for the help they have received from the community.

 “We’ve been really fortunate with who we’ve had help us rebuild,” Coby said.
 “We’ve had a lot of people really reach out to help us.
-It’s been an overwhelming amount of support.”Grab the FREE WDTN News App for iPhone or Android.
+It’s been an overwhelming amount of support.”Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.